lunary-ai/lunary/README.md

 2.`cp .env.example .env` and fill in the values

-3. Deploy the Deno functions with `deno deploy` or fly.io
+3. Deploy the `web` folder to Vercel or others